Ab Jenkins: Ab's Passing

 The same year, Ab had the opportunity to drive a Pontiac pace car in Elkhart Lake, Wisconsin, at the Road America race in August of that year.
-Jenkins was returning from a baseball game with Pontiac executives George Bourke and Robert Emerick on August 9 when he noticed a billboard with a farm tractor on it and started telling the men about his wild ride in 1935 when he suddenly grabbed his chest and passed away from a heart attack.
+Jenkins was returning from a baseball game with Pontiac executives George Bourke and Robert Emerick on August 9 when he noticed a billboard with a farm tractor on it and started telling the men about his wild ride in 1935 when he suddenly grabbed his chest and died from a heart attack.

 The next year, General Motors introduced the 1957 Pontiac “Bonneville” in honor of Ab and Marv's achievements making it the first, and perhaps the only car to ever “earn” its name and not simply be “given” its name by an automaker.

 Of the 630 limited production run, each dealer got only one, making it the rarest of all Pontiacs ever produced.
 The new Bonneville was the fastest of the division – 0 to 60 mph in 8.1 seconds thanks to the new fuel injected V8 that cranked out 300HP plus.

 All convertibles, all automatics, the car delivered loaded with options for $5,782 – approaching double that of the Star Chief Custom Convertible ($3,105) with which it shared the 124 inch chassis.

 Jenkins Peak was named in his honor in 1960.
 The mountain is located north of the Bonneville Speedway and is prominently visible from there.

+Awards

+Jenkins was inducted into the Motorsports Hall of Fame of America in 2023.